 Our Trust was set up to conserve the beautiful architecture, environment and special qualities of the centre of Covent Garden.
-Situated right in the heart of London, the area is bordered by Aldwych, Kingsway, High Holborn, Shaftesbury Avenue, Charing Cross Road and the Strand.
 The Piazza at its centre (London’s first real square) takes both its arcades and name from Italy and was commissioned in the 1630s by the 4th Earl of Bedford.
-Originally a convent garden belonging to Westminster Abbey, the Piazza was laid out and designed by Inigo Jones and is partly inspired by the Place des Vosges in Paris, which was completed in 1605.
+Originally a convent garden belonging to Westminster Abbey, the Piazza was laid out and designed by Inigo Jones and is partly inspired by the Place des Vosges in Paris, completed in 1605.

-Sylvia Marder, ex-lawyer to the GLC who wrote the Trust’s lease, described the properties the Trust would have legal powers over as “The Protected Lands”.
-These are made up of five blocks of properties in and around the Piazza.
+The properties the Trust has legal powers over are known collectively as “The Protected Lands”.
+They are made up of five blocks of properties in and around the Piazza, including: